 Vehicles are weighed before each semi-finals and finals run.
 Teams transport the vehicle on their cart to the scale for weight measurement.
-Table 3 shows the bonuses and penalties associated with a vehicle's weight in air.
+Error!
+Not a valid bookmark self-reference. shows the bonuses and penalties associated with a vehicle's weight in air.